Benjamin Stubbing

 More about me

-- To let off steam, I regularly have it handed to me in full-contact Origami and I play tennis with mildly more success.
-I dabble in violin and guitar after a fashion and on occasion I’ve been known to act and emcee.
+- To let off steam, I regularly have it handed to me in full-contact Origami, I play tennis with mildly more success, and on ocassion I dabble in violin and guitar after a fashion.

 - On weekends, I circulate an old-school links blast and I read very slowly.